Or could you be the problem?

-- If you don’t have access to a green bin then you can compost your food waste and make soil.
+- If you don’t have access to a green bin, you can compost your food waste and make soil.
 You can purchase a black compost bin from most local council offices.
-Simply throw the food scraps into the bin with other leaf matter, grass clipping and cardboard.
+Throw the food scraps into the compost bin with other leaf matter, grass clipping and cardboard.
 You are sure to make soil.
-If you are unsure how to do this, we’ll show you in the next article.
+If you are unsure how to do this, check out this article.

-- For the more adventurous or for those living in apartments, make a worm farm.
+- For the more adventurous or those living in apartments, make a worm farm.
 Let the worms eat all your food scraps and make soil for you.
+Read more here.

-If you are feeling like taking it personally there are some easy solutions.
+If you feel like taking it personally, there are some easy solutions.

 - Buy local produce that doesn’t look perfect but tastes perfectly fine.
-Eat fruit and vegetables full of wonderful flaws.
+Eat fruit and vegetables full of beautiful flaws.

 - Appreciate the whole vegetable.
 For instance, use the stalks of broccoli and cauliflower to make stock for nutritious soups.
 Nobody will know the difference.